mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 At TL6 cartridge grenades, also referred to as launcher grenades or launched grenades, become available.
 The warhead can be any standard grenade or mini-grenade type.
-The weapon as a whole is constructed as an all-in- one unit much like a cartridge for a projectile weapon.
+The weapon as a whole is constructed as an all-in-one unit much like a cartridge for a projectile weapon.
 Cartridge grenades require a tube-type launcher and can be fed from a belt or magazine.
 A cartridge grenade that hits without detonating will do Damage 2D.
 Cartridge grenades